-“The Unthinkable Happened: The Fall of the World Trade Center Towers”
+On Wednesday, March 9, 2022, Charles H. Thorton delivered the 2022 Carroll Lecture.
+His lectured was entitled: “The Unthinkable Happened: The Fall of the World Trade Center Towers.”

-Two decades after the catastrophic collapse of one of the world’s signature symbols of capitalism, Charles H. Thornton, a preeminent structural engineer with experience designing two of the world’s tallest buildings, will discuss his take on what happened to the World Trade Center towers on September 11, 2001.
+Two decades after the catastrophic collapse of one of the world’s signature symbols of capitalism, Charles H. Thornton, a preeminent structural engineer with experience designing two of the world’s tallest buildings, discussed his take on what happened to the World Trade Center towers on September 11, 2001.

 According to the speaker, design and construction were accomplished without the Port Authority of New York and New Jersey knowing whether the building would survive a full-floor fire.
-Thornton will assert his theory that if treating fire as load in the design process had been used in 1962 to 1969, the towers would not have collapsed.
-He will then relate these findings to ASCE 7, which is rapidly making fire a load treated by structural fire engineers.
+Thornton asserted his theory that if treating fire as load in the design process had been used in 1962 to 1969, the towers would not have collapsed.
+He related these findings to ASCE 7, which is rapidly making fire a load treated by structural fire engineers.

 On March 10, 2021, Kara Kockelman, Dewitt Greer Centennial Professor of Transportation Engineering at the University of Texas at Austin, presented the 2021 Carroll Lecture.
 Her talk, titled,“Large-scale Shared AV Simulations with Geofences, Stop Aggregation, and Parking Restrictions” compared simulation to explore shared AV (SAV) fleet operations with and without dynamic ride-sharing (DRS) or “pooling” options across five Chicago-area geofences, along with pickup and drop-off stop (PUDO) aggregation and curb-use restrictions on busy streets across the Bloomington, Illinois, and Minneapolis-St. Paul regions.
 Event brochure with more information